As the flood of vulnerabilities continues to rise, attention is turning to how embedded system products can be made more secure.

 This assessment also should evaluate the components making up your system and any published vulnerabilities that pertain to them.
 To conduct a thorough assessment requires a comprehensive software bill of materials that includes an open source software inventory.

-Device hardening: The next step after assessing your device’s attack surface is to focus on the desired security posture.
+The next step after assessing your device’s attack surface is to focus on the desired security posture.
 The concept of a security posture often is used to describe how an organization and its IT systems are configured to protect data and processes.
 When the concept is applied to a device or an embedded system, it often means engaging in “device hardening.”
+According to techopedia, “hardening refers to providing various means of protection in a computer system.”

 A device hardening project may involve assessing potential avenues of compromise and blocking them by adjusting the device configuration, access controls, connectivity, authentication and other functions.
 Hardening also involved limiting the damage an attacker could do if they gain unauthorized access to the device.

-Vulnerability monitoring & management: There are more than 300 vulnerability notifications being disclosed every week in 2018.
+There were more than 300 vulnerability notifications being disclosed every week in 2018.
 From a product design standpoint, it’s important that a product developer can provide patches and software updates in a timely way for customers in production.

 That in turn means a product developer should be able to conduct CVE monitoring, focus on the CVEs that affect their systems, and push out mitigation guidance and patches to customers as quickly as possible for high-risk vulnerabilities.

-Our Threat Resistance Security Technology (TRST) Product Protection Solutions will assist you with adopting “secure by design” principles while bringing your secure products to market faster.
+Our VigiShield Secure by Design solution will assist you with adopting “secure by design” principles while bringing your secure products to market faster.
 We have captured the industry’s best practices for embedded system security, embedded Linux security, IoT security and open source software security.

-Our Secure by Design offerings help you to conduct device security assessments, implement secure boot, harden devices and ensure they can be updated for strong security in deployment.
+Our VigiShield offerings help you to quickly employ device security features, implement secure boot, harden devices and ensure they can be securely updated for a strong security posture in deployment.

 Contact us today to learn more.